krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 ## Locations and required Files
 * [this repository](https://github.com/wmchris/DellXPS15-9550-OSX/archive/master.zip).
 Unzip this file to a folder of your choice.
 I'll refer to this folder by "./" in the whole tutorial.
 * EFI Partition with its folder EFI.
 This is a hidden partition on your HDD.
-After mounting available from /Volumes/EFI/EFI/.
+After mounting it's normally available at /Volumes/EFI/EFI/.
 I refer to it by EFI/ in the whole tutorial.

 ## Step 1: Prepare Installation
 Use the existing Mac to download the Sierra installer from the App Store and create a bootable USB stick with CLOVER.
 You can do this with the App "Pandora's Box" of insanelymac (use google for download link), which is pretty easy to use.